Join our Q&A

 If you have completed a Bachelor’s degree or are enrolled in the final semester of a Bachelor’s programme you are eligible to apply for the Master’s programme in Environmental and Natural Resource Economics.

-- BSc in Natural Resources with the specialisation in Environmental Economics from the University of Copenhagen (reserved access to the programme)
+• Natural Resources (naturressourcer) with the specialisation in Environmental Economics from University of Copenhagen

-Applicants with a Bachelor’s degree in Natural Resources with a specialisation in Plant Science, Environmental Science or Nature Managment or another Bachelor’s degree in a natural science area from the Faculty of Science at The University of Copenhagen may also be admitted if their programme includes:
+If you have a Bachelor’s degree in Natural Resources with a specialisation in Plant Science, Environmental Science or Nature Management from University of Copenhagen you are qualified for admission if your programme includes:

 Qualifying degree and other courses/projects